NFL Rumors: Colin Kaepernick Could Become Dolphins Starting Quarterback After Ryan Tannehill Injury

 The Dolphins are awaiting the results of second and third opinions for Tannehill’s injured knee, but a source told ESPN that the team fears he will need season-ending surgery.
 If the prognosis is correct, the Dolphins would likely turn to backup Matt Moore, who shined in the final stretch of the season in Tannehill’s absence, going 2-1 with eight touchdowns and three interceptions in the final four games of the year.

 The Dolphins may have been prepared for the prospect of Tannehill being out.
-Because he did not have his partially torn ACL repaired during the offseason, a source told ESPN that he was a “ticking time bomb” and that any aggravation could end his season.
+Because he did not have his partially torn ACL repaired during the offseason, a source told ESPN he was a “ticking time bomb” and that any aggravation could end his season.

 But to date, the Dolphins did not seek out a quarterback to complete with Moore for the starting spot.